-Without fail, spend a few moments on a weekly toenail trim, using a sturdy stainless steel toenail clipper like this one from Tweezerman.
+Without fail, spend a few moments on a weekly toenail trim, using a sturdy stainless steel toenail clipper.

-If you're on a long backpacking trip, pack these clippers and use them regularly.
+If you're on a long backpacking trip, pack nail clippers and use them regularly.

 If you share them with your trail buddies, give them a soap and water treatment between buddies (see fungal issues below).